bkkuan/tp/docs/UserGuide.md

 # TeamScape User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts and the tasks under it, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TeamScape can get your contact/task management tasks done faster than traditional GUI apps.
+TeamScape is a **desktop app for managing contacts and the tasks under it, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast and confident to remember command format, TeamScape can get your contact/task management tasks done faster than traditional GUI apps.
 Adopted from AB3.

 <!-- * Table of Contents -->
 ## Table of Contents